Jalingpp/MEHT/ReadMe.md

 ## Experiments Script

+All the parameters with different values are listed in the bash files.

 `run.sh`: complete all experiments at once.

 `test_thread.sh`: experiments over various threads.